-Set sail around the north-central region of the Galápagos on this tailor-made adventure.
-Spot exotic wildlife, from lava lizards to giant tortoises, and gaze upon Pinnacle Rock as Darwin once did.
+Set sail around the north-central region of the Galápagos, spotting exotic wildlife, from lava lizards to giant tortoises, and gazing upon Pinnacle Rock as Darwin once did.
 Take a Zodiac boat along the picturesque coast, discover natural lava tunnels and snorkel in a stunning underwater world.
 Enjoy world-class dining, free-flowing drinks, and personal butler service in your suite accommodation.
 With only 100 guests and 86 crew onboard, and the highest Zodiac-to-guest ration in the region, your experience will be second to none.
 You'll also have the chance to learn more about the incredible ecosystem that supports the region's wildlife, with enrichment lectures and the help of expert Ecuadorian guides - theres one guide for every 10 guests on board.
 All of this and more awaits, onboard one of the world's most exclusive vessels – Silver Origin.

-Begin your journey in style with a private chauffeur transfer to the airport and premium lounge access before boarding your flight to Ecuador's capital, Quito.
+Begin your journey in style with a private chauffeur transfer to the airport, courtesy of Silversea, and then premium airport lounge access before boarding your flight to Ecuador's capital, Quito.
 Check in to your luxury accommodation for a relaxing night ahead of your Galápagos adventure.

 Stay: JW Marriott Quito